Unsupervised Hyperspectral Image Super-Resolution via Self-Supervised Modality Decoupling: Experiment

-The CAVE dataset includes 32 indoor images (31 bands, 400–700 nm, 512×512 pixels); The Harvard dataset collects 50 outdoor samples (31 bands, 420–720 nm, 1392×1040 pixels); The NTIRE2018 dataset includes 54 training and 5 testing images (31 bands, 400–700 nm, 1392×1300 pixels).
-For real-world datasets, the NCALM features 48 bands (380–1050 nm, 1202×4172 pixels) with a 3-band MSI (24040×83440 pixels), and WV-2 provides 8-bands HSI (418×685 pixels) with a 3-band MSI (1677×2633 pixels).

-In training, we use 20 pairs from CAVE and 30 from Harvard, with the rest for testing.
-Synthetic high-resolution multispectral images (HR-MSIs) and high-resolution hyperspectral images (LR-HSIs) are generated using six spectral response curves~\cite{jiang2013space} and Gaussian blur kernels.
-For NCALM and WV-2, following~\cite{signet}, we use the top halves for training, with testing on the bottom halves.
-Moreover, to create the training inputs, downsampling operations (factors 4 and 20) are employed per the Wald protocol~\cite{wald2002data}.
+Specifically, the CAVE dataset includes 32 indoor hyperspectral images, each containing 31 spectral bands covering the visible spectrum from 400 to 700 nm with a spatial resolution of 512 × 512 pixels.
+The Harvard dataset collects 50 outdoor HSI samples recorded under daylight illumination, each with a high spatial resolution of 1392 × 1040 pixels and comprising 31 spectral bands ranging from 420 nm to 720 nm at 10 nm intervals.
+The NTIRE 2018 dataset, from the first spectral image super-resolution challenge, includes 54 natural HSIs for training and 5 for testing, each with a spatial resolution of 1392 × 1300 pixels and 31 spectral bands from 400 nm to 700 nm at 10 nm intervals.
+The NCALM dataset, which was published by the 2018 IEEE GRSS Data Fusion Contest, features a 48-band HSI covering an extensive spectral range from 380 to 1050 nm with a spatial resolution of 1202 × 4172 pixels, accompanied by a 3-band MSI at 24040 × 83440 pixels.
+The WV-2 dataset, captured by a commercial satellite, includes an 8-band HSI with a spatial resolution of 418 × 685 pixels and a corresponding 3-band MSI at 1677 × 2633 pixels.

+For the synthetic datasets (CAVE, Harvard, and NTIRE 2018), we established the following training-testing splits: 20, 30, and 54 pairs of images for training, respectively, with the remainder used for testing.
+To generate corresponding HR-MSI and LR-HSI pairs, we employed a simulation process using the spectral response function (SRF) and point spread function (PSF) from~\cite{jiang2013space}.
+Specifically, the HR-MSI was simulated through spectral downsampling, while the LR-HSI was obtained by applying the selected PSF, followed by spatial downsampling with a scale factor of 32 to the HR-HSI.

+For the real-world remote sensing datasets NCALM and WV-2, we adopted the standard evaluation protocol established in~\cite{signet}, utilizing the top half of both HSI and MSI images for training and the bottom half for testing.